viveksjain/pypush/README.md

   -a, --include-all     do not ignore any files
   -p PORT, --port PORT  the SSH port to use
-  -k, --keep-extra      keep files on the remote that do not exist locally --version             show program's version number and exit
+  -k, --keep-extra      keep files on the remote that do not exist locally -o SSH_OPTIONS, --ssh-options SSH_OPTIONS
+                        options to pass on to SSH with the -o flag.
+This argument may be specified multiple times.
+  --version             show program's version number and exit

 WARNING: pypush only performs a one-way sync.
 If you make changes directly on